Skip to main content

 BMD tends to be caused by in-frame genetic variants.
 These are usually deletions or duplications that juxtapose in-frame exons; however, splice variants and missense variants also occur.

-Where genomic tests are negative, or where the consequence of a genetic variant cannot be predicted but a high clinical index of suspicion remains, muscle biopsy with staining for dystrophin expression may be useful.
+Where genomic tests are negative, or where the consequence of a genetic variant cannot be predicted but a high clinical index of suspicion remains, referral to specialist neuromuscular services should be considered, to review if a muscle biopsy with staining for dystrophin expression may need also to be performed.

 For information about genomic testing, see Presentation: Child with progressive muscle weakness or suspected muscular dystrophy.